 Holborn Dining Room

 We do love a pie so it’s only fitting that we’d love a menu and room entirely dedicated to them as well.
 During the day, Holborn Dining Room’s Pie Room is a kitchen and takeaway hatch but by night it transforms into The Pie Room – a broody, candelabra-lit, dark wood-filled pie emporium.
-There’s a five-course tasting menu to get your teeth into for £100 a head (plus another £50 if you’d like wine pairings too) which includes a rabbit, pork and pistachio en croute served with plum chutney; a lobster thermidor tart; and a steak and kidney pudding.
+Here groups of up to ten can feast on the best pastry creations the restaurant has to offer, like rabbit, pork and pistachio en croute and lobster thermidor tart.
 Even the most die-hard pie fans haven’t seen anything like this before.

 252 High Holborn, London WC1V 7EN